barrysteyn/node-scrypt/Readme.md

 To test, go to the folder where scrypt was installed, and type:

     npm test

-## Node-Scrypt Version 4
-Fully compatible with Node versions 0.10x and up and IO.
-Library rewritten using Nan.

-## Node-Scrypt Version 3
-Version 3's main highlight is support for the **Microsoft Windows** platform.

-### Node-Scrypt Version 2
-Node-Scrypt version 2.0 is a complete rewrite of the previous module.
-It's main highlights are:

- * Access to the underlying key derivation function
- * Extensive use of node's buffers
- * Easy configuration
- * Removal of scrypt encryption/decryption (this will soon be moved to another module)

-The module consists of four functions:

- 1. [params](#params) - a translation function that produces scrypt parameters
- 2. [hash](#hash) - produces a 256 bit hash using scrypt's key derivation function
- 3. [verify](#verify) - verify's a hash produced by this module
- 4. [kdf](#key-derivation-function) - scrypt's underlying key dervivation function

-It also consists of four extra functions that provide [backward compatibility](#backward-compatibility-for-users-of-version-1x) to the previous version.

 #### Encodings
 The following encodings are accepted: